Creating a Linked Server for a PostgreSQL Database

 Create New Postgres ODBC Data Source

-Enter all details required as shown.
-I created a ‘sales’ database for this test which I’m connecting to.
+Enter all details required, In this example I created a ‘sales’ database which I’m connecting to:

 ODBC Data Source Settings for Postgres